SwimmingHoles.info logo

 DIRECTIONS From Russellville (on I-40 about 130 miles northwest of Little Rock) take scenic RT 7 north through Dover to where RT 164 goes west (not east) then go west 4 miles on RT 164.
 Here you will see signs here to Long Pool Recreation Area.
 [See also "Ben Hur Area" nearby swimming holes.].
 Then:

 LONG POOL [LONP]: Big, natural pool in Big Piney Creek in Ozark N.F. - Central Unit.
 PHOTO .
 SNAKE ALERT AREA.
 National Forest developed camping and other facilities at the site.
-LAT, LON : lat=35.55, lon=-93.1622 (source: Measured) (accuracy:exact) LINK TO GOOGLE MAP MAP.
+LAT, LON : lat=35.55, lon=-93.1622 (source: Measured) (accuracy:exact) LINK TO GOOGLE MAP.
 To get here, from Long Pool Rd. (above), continue on FS1804 to the recreation area at the end of the road.
 Very confident.
 Verified 5/09.
-Updated 6/09. walden's pondA Family-Friendly
+Updated 6/09.

 SLANT ROCK [SLAN]: Swimming hole at very large slanted rock that is partially submerged in Big Piney Creek in Ozark N.F. - Central Unit on the road to Long Pool.
-LINK TO AERIAL PHOTO.
 There is a rope swing here that you can use that will get you anywhere from 5 to 25 feet off the water.
 PHOTO .
 The swimming hole is about 100 feet across, 300 feet long and 20 feet deep.
 SNAKE ALERT AREA.
 National Forest developed camping and other facilities at Long Pool.
-LAT, LON : lat=35.5365, lon=-93.1521(source: Measured) (accuracy:exact) , LINK TO GOOGLE MAP MAP.
+LAT, LON : lat=35.5365, lon=-93.1521(source: Measured) (accuracy:exact) , LINK TO GOOGLE MAP.

 To get here, on the road to Long Pool, about .9 miles before you get to Long Pool, there is a large unmarked parking spot on the left side of the road (at 35.5367, -93.1520).
 You will know you have the right location by the angle the (wide) trail leaves the parking area.
 The trail runs basically parallel back along the road.
 The rest of the parking areas either allow for vehicle access, or they turn 90 degrees off the main road.
 But, with the number of locals that visit this swimming hole, the parking place should be easy to spot.
 Follow this trail about a .25 mile hike to slant rock.
 Very confident.
 Verified 5/09.
 Updated 6/2009.

-CONFIDENCE Very Condfident
+CONFIDENCE Very Confident

 VERIFIED Yes, 5/09